Adapting authentication to risk level and uses cases for banking and payment transactions

 If an underage player logs on to a verified player’s account, they can play without being detected.
 There is a clear need to take the digital identification process a step further for online gamers.
-Read more to understand how biometrics can help address this challenge.
+Biometrics can help address this challenge.

 In gaming establishments, there is a growing need to authenticate gamers to verify their age and lower the risk of gambling addiction.
-Discover how biometrics solutions can address this challenge while taking into account players’ anonymity concerns.
+Biometric solutions can address this challenge while taking into account players’ anonymity concerns.

 The scratch ticket, the weekly number draw…whether it’s winning a few euros, a few hundred euros or a life-changing sum, the thrill of playing and winning draws in hundreds of millions of players across the globe each year.
 But gaming operators and retailers are required – both in physical locations and online gaming sites – to ensure players are of legal age and that the game doesn’t get out of hand.
 The more convenient, and surest, tool to face these challenges – with minimal (or often invisible) impact on the gaming experience – is biometric technology.